About the Graduate College

 Throughout 2019-2021, the Division of Graduate Studies engaged in a strategic planning to review their current practices and identify opportunities to further enhance support for current and future graduate students at Kent State University.
 During this review process, it became clear that Kent State was out of alignment with the 13 other public institutions in the state of Ohio, all of which offer a centralized graduate structure.

 At the recommendation of this strategic plan, the Division of Graduate Studies officially became the Graduate College in August 2022.
 This centralized structure allows the Graduate College to further support the mission of the university and the needs of graduate students, faculty, and staff.
-The Graduate College is able to facilitate interdisciplinary programming, provide more wholistic support for graduate students, and offer a centralized space to build a greater graduate community.
+The Graduate College is able to facilitate interdisciplinary programming, provide more holistic support for graduate students, and offer a centralized space to build a greater graduate community.

 To assist with the implementation of the strategic plan, the Graduate College created three councils as an extension of the unit known as the Graduate Dean's Advisory Council (GDAC), the Graduate College Academic Advisory Council (GCAAC), and the Graduate College Student Advisory Council (GCSAC).